 Tenants usually pay rent monthly, one month in advance.

-When you start a tenancy you’ll usually be asked for a tenancy deposit, which is often one month’s rent.
+When you start a tenancy you’ll usually be asked for a tenancy deposit.
+This is often one month’s rent.

 Your landlord must protect this in a government-backed tenancy protection scheme.